LYNCH·LLP

 Questions about Examiner Jigneshkumar C Patel

-No. The pooled allowance rate describes historical dispositions and is not a prediction of any specific application's outcome.
+No. The pooled allowance rate describes historical outcomes and is not a prediction of any specific application's disposition.

 ◈ RESPONDING TO AN OFFICE ACTION